devgateway/tz-health-dashboard/dashboard-ui/README.md

 Fetch API cannot load http://localhost:4000/api/todos.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3000' is therefore not allowed access.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```

-Keep in mind that `proxy` only has effect in development (with `npm start`), and it is up to you to ensure that URLs like `/api/todos` point to the right thing in production.
+Keep in mind that `proxy` only has effect in development (with `npm startDate`), and it is up to you to ensure that URLs like `/api/todos` point to the right thing in production.
 You don’t have to use the `/api` prefix.
 Any unrecognized request without a `text/html` accept header will be redirected to the specified `proxy`.

 The `proxy` option supports HTTP, HTTPS and WebSocket connections.<br>
 If the `proxy` option is **not** flexible enough for you, alternatively you can: